-- Their child is too unwell to attend, and the school has granted leave. - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave. - Religious or cultural observances for which the school has granted leave. - A family emergency.
+- Their child is too unwell to attend, and the school has granted leave. - Medical or dental appointments which unavoidably fall during school time, for which the school has granted leave. - Attendance at an interview for employment or admission to another educational setting - Religious or cultural observances for which the school has granted leave. - A family emergency. - Authorised study leave. - Parent travelling for occupational purposes accompanied by the child.